Moving to Monroe: Monroe, NJ Relocation & Homebuyer Guide

 A number of local parks exist in the area with playground equipment for the kids and plenty of sitting areas for a nice picnic.
 This quiet township is the perfect spot to enjoy a day outside without needing to spend a lot on fun things to do.
 Those who do want to go on an adventure with their family, friends, or coworkers can find fun at the Thompson Park Zoo and the Thompson Park Disc Golf Course.

-In Monroe Township, the top rated restaurant and bar is Dock's Corner Tavern.
+In Monroe Township, a top-rated restaurant and bar is Dock's Corner Tavern.
 This is the local watering whole known for its all-day fun, good food, and drink specials.
 You can even enjoy bar games at night.
 However, all of the restaurants in the township offer delish food.
-It is the perfect place to find perfectly-cooked angus steak and nicely seasoned, fresh seafood.
+It is the perfect place to find perfectly cooked Angus steak and nicely seasoned, fresh seafood.
 Those who love Italian will have no issue finding the best pasta dishes.

 Most of the breweries in the area are located north of Monroe Township in New Brunswick and Edison.
 However, just 10 minutes south of the area is home to the newest brewery.
 Old Hights Brewing Company has all of the hops and barley residents can enjoy without being too far from home.